 Fact: For most conditions, acupuncturists strive to improve your main problem so you do not have to return for more treatment.
 For chronic conditions, some people stay on a maintenance schedule, however, such as returning once a month, because acupuncture continues to help.

 Myth 9: If you do not see results in one or two treatments, then you’re unlikely to benefit from acupuncture

 Fact: The response to acupuncture is always an individual one.
 Some people respond quickly — within one, two or three treatments.
 Others need a full course of eight to 10 treatments.
 Acupuncture’s effects are cumulative, building with each treatment, so the acupuncturist will assess its effects after you complete a full series of treatments.
 Acupuncturists use a variety of styles and techniques, so if you do not see results with one clinician, seek out another acupuncturist.

 Myth 10: You’ll need a doctor’s referral or a prescription for acupuncture

 Fact: Guidelines vary by state.
-In the state of Ohio, you do not need a doctor’s referral or prescription for acupuncture but a physician should perform a diagnostic exam for the condition you plan to treat.
+In the state of Ohio, for example, you do not need a doctor’s referral or prescription for acupuncture, but a physician should perform a diagnostic exam for the condition you plan to treat.
 It is important you seek out a qualified and medically licensed acupuncturist before starting any course of treatment.